MDerman/CSC3002FAssignment1/README.md

 open cmd, type python -m http.server 13370 (that's just the port im using but ja) then start the server.py, and type shit in client.py

+#NOTE
+_**1 - currently when a client sends a message, there HAS to be a response or the whole interface freezes.
+2 - every time we receive a message, recv, we might be multiple messages behind the one we were meant to receive for that request.
+So we need to make sure that messages can be received and printed independently of the input and receive thread. client seems to store and return messages received in the past with recv**_

 What the CLI should do/enable:
 -client types in: